kat-04/kat-04.github.io/README.md

 To change the camera mode between free/orbiting, press `C` for camera.

 To change the automatic frames to manual frames (mainly for debugging), press `F` for frame.
+To reset the frames to frame 0 (beginning), press `R` for reset.

 To view the bounding box, press `B` for box (default is off).